rosemckeon/ploidy/README.md

 #### Probability of remaining a seed (Pss)

 ```
-Pss = probability of failing to germinate * probability of seed survival
+Pss = probability of failing to germinate * chance of landing where there are adults * probability of seed survival
 ```
+Seeds may fail to germinate due to chance, or because they land where adults are established.

 Parameters: `germination_prob`, `seed_survival_prob`

 #### Probability of transitioning from a seed to a juvenile (Psj)